Icesito68/Port-Windows-11-Poco-X3-pro/guide/English/1-partition-en.md

 ```

 #### Create partitions
-> If you get any warning message telling you to ignore or cancel, just type i and enter
+> If you get any warning message telling you to ignore or cancel, just type i and press Enter

 <details>
 <summary><b><strong>For 128GB Models</strong></b></summary>